Interconnection between density-regulation and stability in competitive ecological network: Introduction

+In this paper, our goal is to investigate the effect of strong intraspecific density-dependence at low(high) population size on a competitive ecological community with random interactions between species.
+To do this, we generalize the Lotka-Volterra model by considering non-linearity in species’ relative growth rate profile using the theta-logistic model.
+We hypothesize that non-linear density dependence may significantly impact maintaining stability and resilience in a competitive community.
+Furthermore, we investigate the role of network complexity on stability.
+We derived a theoretical condition for stability in the case of random network structure with some relaxed assumptions and validated it by performing extensive numerical simulations.
+Other network structures, viz., scale-free and small-world networks, are also considered for the simulation\citep{barabasi1999emergence,newman2018networks}.
+At the same time, just like several previous researchers \citep{clark2010theta, paul2022estimation, pianka1970r, bhowmick2015cooperation}, we attempt to establish the relation between r-K status and density regulation parameter, although it involves several debates.

 The paper is organized as follows.
-The section \ref{Materials and methods} contains the mathematical and biological concept behind the formulation of our model.
-Then we analyze the local stability through the random matrix theory.
-In section \ref{Results}, we simulate our result through numerical technique, and in section \ref{Discussion}, we discuss some important results and ecological aspect of our result on Finally, we end with a conclusion in section \ref{Conclusion}.
+Section \ref{theta-logistic} contains a brief discussion about theta-logistic model.
+Section \ref{Materials and methods} contains the mathematical and biological concepts behind the formulation of our model.
+Then, we also analyze the local stability through the random matrix theory in this section.
+In section \ref{Results}, we simulate our result through numerical technique.
+In section \ref{Discussion}, we discuss some important results and ecological aspects of our result, and finally, we end with a conclusion in section \ref{Conclusions}.